O mark

+The symbol's names and meanings vary across cultures.
+In Japanese it is called marujirushi (丸印) or maru (丸) and expresses affirmation.
+In Korean it is called gongpyo (공표; 空標) and expresses affirmation.

+Usage in Japan

+Japan interprets the symbol as an affirmation.

+Japan employs a number of related symbols (◎ ○ △ ×) in a system that expresses degrees of affirmation.
+A bullseye "◎" (nijūmaru; 二重丸) is often used for "excellent", the circle is a plain affirmation, the triangle "△" (sankaku; 三角) means "so-so" or "partially applicable", and the "×" expresses disagreement.
+This system is widely known in Japan, and thus often used without explanation.
+Ad-hoc adjustments are usually explained.

 The hanamaru (花丸) is a variant of the O mark.
 It is typically drawn as a spiral surrounded by rounded flower petals, suggesting a flower.
 It is frequently used in praising or complimenting children, and the motif often appears in children's characters and logos.
 The hanamaru is frequently written on tests if a student has achieved full marks or an otherwise outstanding result.
 It is sometimes used in place of an O mark in grading written response problems if a student's answer is especially good.
-Some teachers will add more rotations to the spiral the better the answer is.
+Some teachers add rotations to the spiral for exceptional answers.

+Two circles ◯◯ (marumaru) are often used as a placeholder - either because a variety of words, names or numbers could be used in that position, or because of censorship.

 Unicode

 Unicode provides various related symbols, including: